jonathancdb/Volume_Medicine/README.md

 ![CT Scan Import Sequence](./Images/browse_button.png)
 3. Select "Ok"

-These files *must* be in DICOM (.dcm) format (this is standard in medicine).
-The code is able to function on any type of anatomic scans (transverse, sagittal, and coronal scans).

 ## PlugIn Installation <a name="plugin_installation"></a>
 1. Download the file as a .jar file